gitpraj/Customer/README.md

 ## Running the tests

 I have created a few unit tests which are found in the folder CustomerControlTests.
 This could be run manually.
-Tests include the interface testing i.e. test the controllers.
+Tests include the interface testing i.e. test the data layer.

-These tests will talk with the In memory database.
+These tests will talk with the In memory store.

 ### Deisgn Architrecture